If you are a small employer and you treat your employees like members of your immediate family, who can blame you?

 Tip #2: When a temporary agency supplies employees to an employer, a “joint employment” ordinarily exists, and the temporary agency is most commonly the primary employer.
 BUT, according to leave laws, the secondary employer will have to restore the employee to the same or equivalent job when they return from FMLA leave.

-An employee is covered under FMLA if:
+An employee may be granted FMLA if:

 - They have a qualifying reason